homedepot/flow/README.md

 -metrics MANIFEST, --manifest MANIFEST (optional) Custom manifest name if you choose not to  follow standard pattern of{environment}.manifest.yml

+--no-download (optional) Skips downloading and extraction of artifact.
+Useful if the artifact was downloaded and extracted previously.

 **Environment Variables:**

 GITHUB_TOKEN (Required) for access to your project API _NOTE: Requires repo access only._